cloe-org/CLOE/CONTRIBUTING.md

 These guidelines aim to help you contribute to the development of the CLOE package.
 Before attempting to make any changes to the code please do the following:

-- Get authorisation from the CLOE leads to implement the changes you have in mind.
+- Get authorisation to implement the changes you have in mind.
 - Read and adhere to the guidelines provided in this document.

 ## Git Development Guidelines